Art & Art History Courses

 Prerequisites: ENG 1010, 1020 or 1040, ARH 2530, or permission of the instructor

 Allows juniors and seniors flexibility to study special interest topics in art history not otherwise offered in the art curriculum.
 Student proficiency in art history and research paper writing is required.
 Involves lecture and seminar classes.
-Course can be repeated if it is a different topic.
+The course can be repeated if it is a different topic.

 Prerequisites: ENG 1010, 1020, or 1040, ARH 2530, 3530 or 3540, or permission of the instructor